deploymenttheory/terraform-provider-jamfpro/README.md

 ### Cookie Jar
 - The cookie jar has been removed as it is redundant with Terraform's parallelism.
-- Please use the cookie lock (which enforces a single cookie across all parallel instances of Terraform) or set a custom cookie (which remains consistent across all instances of Terraform).
+- Please use the cookie lock (which enforces a single cookie across all parallel instances of Terraform) or set a custom cookie (also remains consistent across all instances of Terraform).

 ## Configuration Schema